Sweet Love (group): History

-Sweet Love are managed by former East 17 singer Blair London.
-Member Jasmine Hood has known London since she was 13; her mother contacted him regarding management but he insisted that she was too young.
-Her mother persisted each year until Hood herself began sending him singing videos when she was older.
-London requested a meeting with Hood and her mother and informed her that he wanted to make a girl group.
+Sweet Love origins date to Jasmine Hood’s relationship with Blair Dreelan whom she had known since she was 13, her mother contacted him regarding management but he insisted that she was too young to begin a professional career.

+Dreelan eventually arranged a meeting with Jasmine and revealed he wanted to create a new girl group.
 Hood suggested various women for the group, including eventual member Honey Harrison Maw, who she attended school with.
-Maw recommended eventual member Venice Salam, while London scouted model Maya Willis when he learned she could also sing.
+Maw recommended eventual member Venice Salam, while Dreelan scouted model Maya Willis when he learned she could also sing.